Raizento/tmux-onedark-theme/README.md

 ### Symbols are missing

    The theme requires Powerline symbols exist and set on your system.
-Follow [these instructions](https://github.com/powerline/fonts) to install them, then update your terminal fonts to use them.
+   Using a patched font (e.g. a [nerd font](https://www.nerdfonts.com/)) should do the trick.
+   Download your favorite one and configure your terminal emulator to use that font.

 ### Symbols are corrupted